 - Enrolled for at least 12 credits for the term they wish to be employed (others enrolled for at least 6 credits can meet with Financial Aid Administration to discuss eligibility).

-- Meet the College’s standards for satisfactory academic progress (a cumulative GPA of a 2.0).
+- Meet the federal regulation standards for satisfactory academic progress (a cumulative GPA of a 2.0) every term.

 - No history of loan default during or following attendance at any institution.